Frequently Asked Questions

 How many Biodesign Fellowships are available?

-For its inaugural cohort EAB will recruit four multidisciplinary fellows that include individuals with clinical, engineering, computer science, design, and/or business backgrounds.
+The EAB 2025 cohort will recruit eight multidisciplinary fellows (four at UGHE and four at Kenyatta University) that include individuals with clinical, engineering, computer science, design, and/or business backgrounds.

 When is the application deadline?

-Applications for the 2024 EAB fellowship are now open!
-The deadline to apply is Friday, August 18, 2023, 23:59 CAT.
+Application for the 2025 EAB fellowship is now open!
+The deadline to apply is Friday, August 2, 2024, 23:59 CAT/ Saturday, August 3, 2024, 00:59 EAT.
 Any application materials not received by the deadline will be considered incomplete and will not be considered.

 Can I apply if I am not from an East African Country member state?

 The program is open to applicants from all countries.
-However, priority will be given to East African Countries Member States applicants in the inaugural cohort.
+However, priority will be given to East African Countries Member States applicants.

 Am I responsible for acquiring the visa to join the program if I am not in Rwanda?

-All selected applicants will be responsible for applying for and securing the necessary visa that will allow them to attend the in-person program in Rwanda.
+All selected applicants will be responsible for applying for and securing the necessary visa that will allow them to attend the in-person program in Rwanda or Kenya.

 How many letters of recommendation must I have, when are they due, and what should they cover?